Rhythmical Hand Embrocation According to Wegman/Hauschka with Rosemary

 Rosemary 10% oil

 Rosemary contains resins, bitter substances and tannins, in addition to aromatic essential oils.
 These substances and essential oils make the soul inclined to connect with the body.
 Rosemary’s warming processes have a stimulating effect on digestion and circulation, especially on arterial peripheral vessels.
 The plant’s bitter substances and tannins awaken and strengthen human vital forces.
 Rosemary therefore has a strong, overall incarnating effect (connecting with the body).

-Clinical observations in individual cases have shown that there is improved blood circulation and warming of cold hands or feet, for example, after rosemary rhythmical Einreibung treatments.
+Clinical observations in individual cases have shown that there is improved blood circulation and warming of cold hands or feet, for example, after rhythmical embrocation with rosemary.

 - Circulatory disorders

 - Rosemary 10% oil